 The event that catapulted our team into remote clean ups was the Hanjin Shipping Spill in November 2016.
 Hanjin shipping company lost some 35 containers overboard at sea, and they crashed along the shores and islands of Pacific Rim.

 Our local Parks team went after Hanjin and successfully received $72k in compensation to clean up the 17 spots identified.
-Although the cash was tied up in politics for too long, the cash was finally released thanks to awareness raised by our local MP Gord Johns: Courtenay-Alberni Member of Parliament.
+Although the cash was tied up in politics for a long time, the cash was finally released thanks to awareness raised by our local MP Gord Johns: Courtenay-Alberni Member of Parliament.
 PRNPR awarded Surfrider for our contributions which cleaned up the spill in November, Wickaninnish Beach in March, and all of the 17 identified spots where our team conducted clean ups.

 All of the marine debris we collect is sorted and sent to The Ocean Legacy Foundation who recycle marine debris into new resources for companies including Lush Cosmetics North America.
 Diverting material from landfill into resources is paramount for the creation of a circular economy.
 Individual responsibility is just as important to think about, personal lifestyle choices, along with education that looks at our consumption, waste infrastructure systems, packaging, reducing plastics and aligning with business that have ocean friendly business practices.
 Marine debris is a daily concern on the Pacific Rim, a lot of debris is already present on our coasts, and it is important for us all to take responsibility for the things we are finding on our beaches.

 REFUSE REDUCE REUSE RECYCLE REDESIGN